RicardoToledo/quatt-stae-assignment/README.md

 ## Continuous Integration with GitHub Actions

-This project includes GitHub Actions workflows for continuous integration, automatically running tests on code changes.
+This project includes a [GitHub Actions workflow](https://github.com/RicardoToledo/quatt-stae-assignment/actions) for continuous integration, automatically running tests on code changes.
 The workflow is configured to:

 1. Run on push to main/master branches and pull requests